Adeniyii/weddit/scratchmen.md

 ### Server setup stuff

-- Install express, apollo, and deps - `yarn add express apollo-server-express graphql type-graphql`
+- Install express, apollo, and deps - `yarn add express apollo-server-express graphql type-graphql class-validator`
 - Initialize express app
 - create an apollo server instance using `const apolloServer = new ApolloServer({...options})`
 - The ApolloServer constructor requires two parameters: your schema definition and your set of resolvers.